Daniel Silva (tattoo artist): Career

-Silva participated in the 10th season of Ink Master and placed seventh on that show.
-He previously appeared on a spinoff episode, Ink Master Angels earning him a spot on Ink Master.
+Silva participated in the tenth season of Ink Master and placed seventh.
+He previously appeared on the spinoff series, Ink Master Angels, earning himself a spot in the competition.
 In March 2019, after Romeo Lacoste ended his tattoo YouTube channel due to allegations of sending inappropriate messages to underage fans, Silva gained prominence as a replacement tattoo artist.

 Crash and arrest

 On Sunday, May 10, 2020, around 9:39 p.m., YouTuber Corey La Barrie was killed when Silva crashed his 2020 McLaren 600LT after losing control of the vehicle; he ran off the road, and hit a tree, and then a street sign in North Hollywood.
 Silva attempted to flee the scene, but was stopped by witnesses of the crash.

 Both La Barrie and Silva were transported to a local hospital, where La Barrie succumbed to his injuries and was pronounced dead.
 La Barrie and Silva had reportedly been at a party earlier that night to celebrate La Barrie's 25th birthday, with sources saying that they had been drinking at the party.

 Silva was arrested and booked for murder by the Los Angeles Police Department on Monday, and was held at the LAPD Valley Jail in Van Nuys on $2 million bail.
 Silva was charged for murder and pleaded not guilty to the charges.

 La Barrie's parents, Simon La Barrie and Lissa Burton, filed a wrongful death claim against Silva.

 In July 2020, he pleaded no contest in the death of La Barrie.
 On August 25, 2020, he was sentenced to one year in prison with five years of formal probation and 50 hours of community service.

 In October 8, 2020, Silva was released from custody after serving his sentence.
-In January 2021, Silva's insurance company then claimed that La Barrie caused his own death, although Silva has claimed that he did not have time to review the complaint.
-The following month, Silva posted a YouTube video, in which he apologizes "for all the pain that everybody's going through".
-He claimed that La Barrie's family had requested for his charges to be reduced from second-degree murder to manslaughter.
-He also responded to claims that he ran away from the scene of the accident, stating that he had no memory of what happened after the accident.
+In January 2021, Silva's insurance company claimed La Barrie caused his own death, although Silva claimed he did not have time to review the complaint.
+The following month, Silva posted a YouTube video, in which he apologized "for all the pain that everybody's going through".
+He claimed La Barrie's family had requested for his charges to be reduced from second-degree murder to manslaughter.
+He also responded to assertions he ran away from the scene of the accident by stating he had no memory of what happened.